 - reducing stress

-appeals to you check out my 10 tips to better organize your day.
+appeals to you, check out my ten tips to better organize your day.

 1. Set Up a Command Center

-A command center is a place where you can put your keys, phone, tablet, glasses, purse, out-going mail or anything you take with you at the start of the day.
+A command center is where you can put your keys, phone, tablet, glasses, purse, outgoing mail, or anything you take with you at the start of the day.
 It should be near the door you routinely use to enter and exit your home.
 Even a small shelf on the wall or a bench can serve as a landing area.

 2. Establish Your Routine With Other Family Members